Things are changing for Instagram.

 That leads us to the next major trend for Instagram in 2019 and beyond: more monetization.

 Instagram is already highly attractive to advertisers.
-It’s experiencing exponential growth in its user base, it has one of the highest engagement rates of any social platform.
-Not only that, but it also has powerful targeting options driven by Facebook and a stunning visual layout that makes it easy to create ads that pop.
+It has one of the highest engagement rates of any social platform, and it has powerful targeting options driven by Facebook and a stunning visual layout that makes it easy to create ads that pop.

-Given all the potency of Instagram ads, it’s no surprise that IG is projected to generate up to 20% of all Facebook ad revenue by 2020.
-The platform is expanding fast, and Facebook wants to use it as a growth engine by monetizing it at the same pace.
+Given all the potency of Instagram ads, it’s no surprise that IG already generates 10% of Facebook’s ad revenue.
+Instagram is the fastest growing out of Facebook’s products, and the company wants to use it as a growth engine by monetizing it at the same pace.

 That’s probably one of the main reasons for Instagram’s founders leaving last year, as they expressed concern that scaling up Instagram’s monetization could get in the way of the user experience.

 To convert Instagram into more of a money machine, Instagram can pursue several options.
 One would be to expand their social e-commerce functions.
-They’re already testing in-app purchases via shoppable tags in images, videos and Stories with a select group of partners, so expanding in-app shopping globally would be a logical next step.
+In-app purchases are already possible with shoppable tags in images, videos and Stories with a select group of partners.
+Usually, the shoppable tags direct to the brand website.
+In the US, however, inside-app check-out is available for a limited number of brands like H&M, Mac Cosmetics and Nike.

 Another monetization option would be running ads more frequently in some parts of the platform while also expanding to new ad placements in places like Instagram Direct messages.
 Given that Facebook’s News Feed is running low on capacity for ads, this would relieve some of that pressure and generate more ad revenue for the company without driving up prices.